“A history degree from Carroll teaches one to be a critical thinker and to learn from past experiences.”

 An analytical survey of major developments and trends in United States diplomacy from the American Revolution to the present.
 Fall semester, odd-numbered years and spring semester, even-numbered years.

-A topical study of the Trans-Mississippi West from the late 18th through the 20th centuries.
+A topical study of the American West from the late 18th through the 20th centuries.
 Special emphasis on the myths and symbolism of the West, and on the West’s impact on the nation’s attitudes and values.
 Fall semester, even-numbered years.

 HI 486 Readings and Conference 1-3 credits